dailerob/Synthetic_Rooms_CV/README.txt

 Roberto Dailey
 March 2022

-This poject was intially constructed for the University of Texas Machine Learning and Datascience club semester competition.
+This poject was intially constructed for the University of Texas Machine Learning and Datascience club semester competition: https://www.kaggle.com/competitions/MLDS-2021-22/overview

 It is now free for all to use for any CV applications (just please cite me)

 Basic info is covered by competition_Details.pdf